-Time Activity Deliverable

-6:00pm 15 minute webinars led by groups All class time will occur online.
-Assignment #4: Group led webinars using gotomeeting.com
+Time Activity Deliverable 6:00pm 15 minute webinars led by groups Assignment #4 Due: Group led All class time will occur online webinars using https://zoom.us/ 9:00pm End

-9:00pm End

 Evaluations: A written self-evaluation and faculty evaluation are required for credit.
-All final evaluations are to be submitted via my.evergreen.edu by October 31, 2017.
+All final evaluations are to be submitted via my.evergreen.edu by June 5, 2020.
 We will not hold evaluation conferences.